ai-cfia/dev-rel-docs/Tooling/Apps/GitHub/GitHub-Copilot.md

 ![alt text](images/developer.png)
 ![alt text](images/individuals.png)
 1. Fill out the request form with the required information.
-Make sure to use your student email address and have a valid document or a picture of you student card to send in the verification section.
+Make sure to use your student email address and have a valid document or a picture of your student card to send in the verification section.
 ![alt text](images/proof.png)